amirkohanpur/pn-stitcher/README.md

 # PN-Stitcher
 PN-Stitcher is the source code of pore-network stitching method.
+<br/><br/>
 The original code is written in Fortran (.f90 files) and compiled via GFortran.
-The format of pore-network files is StatOil format.
+The format of input and output pore-network files is StatOil format.
+For more details on this format, please see the appendix of [Sochi (2007)](https://arxiv.org/pdf/1011.0760.pdf).
+<br/><br/>
-In order to run the code, after having appropriate inputs, type this in Windows Command:
+In order to run the code, after having appropriate input file and pore-networks files, type this line in Windows Command:
 'pn_stitcher.exe input.txt'
+<br/><br/>
+The file 'input.txt' has eight lines.
+Line 1 and 5 are Fortran comments.
+Line 2 and 3 are the prefix of pore-networks at the left and right, respectively.
+Line 4 is the prefix of the stitched pore-network.
+Line 6 and 7 are the folder address of original pore-networks and Line 8 is the folder address where the stitched pore-network will be written at.
+<br/><br/>